ctm/Bataan-Memorial-Death-March/README.md

 mile six.
 I could barely walk the last several miles.

 Somewhere around 2014, I started training in November.
 Then, in 2017, I started doing weekly pack runs in late August.
-From 2014 until last yer, In my non-training months I tried to do _something_ with my pack at least once a month between BMDM and whenever I started my weekly pack runs.
-Often that was a search and rescue mission or two, but when we got dry spells and no missions for a month I did something like a big hike with a fifty pound pack.
+From 2014 until 2018, in my non-training months I tried to do _something_ with my pack at least once a month in my "off season" (i.e., between BMDM and whenever I started my weekly pack runs).
+Often that was a search and rescue mission or two, but when my SAR team had no missions for a month I did something like a big hike with a fifty pound pack.

 Since 2014, I've been ramping up my training starting in November.
-Until this year, I'd run with my pack on Wednesdays and on Saturdays.
+Until 2018, I'd run with my pack on Wednesdays and on Saturdays.
-This year I'm doing that but also running with my pack on Mondays.
-My Wednesday runs are done as quickly as I can and start from and end at my house.
-Typically I increase the distance by a half mile each week.
-My Saturday runs alternate between a level run at race pace and a run five miles up and five miles down La Luz Trail (i.e., the local mountain).
-My level run distance typically increases by three miles.
-My mountain run stays the same distance, but I try to do it faster each time.
-My Monday run is always 13.1 miles, but incorporates 12 75 second all-out intervals in the middle.
+Starting in 2018 I did that but also ran with my pack on Mondays.
+My Wednesday runs were done as quickly as I could and started from and ended at my house.
+Typically I increased the distance by a half mile each week.
+My Saturday runs alternated between a level run at race pace and a run five miles up and five miles down La Luz Trail (i.e., the local mountain).
+My level run distance typically increased by three miles.
+My mountain run stayed the same distance, but in theory I tried to do it faster each time.
+In reality, we had so much snow this year that I was more concerned with avoiding injury than I was in improving my time.
+My Monday run was 13.1 miles, but incorporated 12 75 second all-out intervals in the middle.

-In addition to my pack runs, I also run without my pack the remaining days of the week except Sunday, when I ride my bike.
+In addition to my pack runs, I also ran without my pack the remaining days of the week except Sunday, when in theory I rode my bike.
+In reality, I only rode my bike seven times (not counting The Quad) between November 1st 2018 and March 23rd, mostly due to weather.

 ## Is this training plan safe?

 No.  If you run with a pack, you risk injury.
 I have worked up to this training plan over several years.
-A plan of doing two pack runs a week with running and cycling in between is probably doable for anyone who has already run a marathon or two, although the times, distances and weight should probably be lessened.
+A plan of doing _two_ pack runs a week with running and cycling in between is probably doable for anyone who has already run a marathon or two, although the times, distances and weight should probably be lessened.
 Three pack runs a week is probably a bad idea for almost everyone.
+In fact, I think three pack runs a week for me in my 2018-2019 training cycle was slightly excessive.
+For one thing, the abrasions on my back never completely healed, but additionally my resting heart rate crept up slowly.
+I haven't figured out the specifics yet, but for 2019-2020, I'll probably do more than two, but less than three pack runs a week, perhaps it'll be as easy as strictly alternating between three pack run and two pack run weeks.

 ## Base building